IVF from start to finish

-By about the fifth or sixth of stimulation, a second medication, the GnRH antagonist (Cetrotide or Antagon) is added to the FSH to prevent premature ovulation.
+By about the fifth or sixth of stimulation, a second medication, the GnRH antagonist (Cetrotide or Ganirelix) is added to the FSH to prevent premature ovulation.

 By the seventh or eighth day, on average, the dose of FSH will be decreased and replaced with low dose hCG.

 After the egg retrieval, the woman will take one more antibiotic pill.
-She will also start taking progesterone.
-We like to give progesterone both by intramuscular injection and by vaginal suppository or ointment.
+If she is having a fresh embryo transfer, then she will also start taking progesterone.
+Typically, vaginal progesterone is used but in some circumstances progesterone may also be given by intramuscular injection along with supplements of oral estrogen.

-The embryo transfer is performed on the fifth day after egg retrieval.
+If a fresh transfer is planned, it will occur on the fifth day after egg retrieval.
 After the embryo transfer, the progesterone is continued.
-A pregnancy test is performed one week later.
+A pregnancy test is performed eight days later.

 Recently, I have been seeing an increasing number of couples with unrealistic expectations about in vitro fertilization and cryopreservation.
 I have listed some of these and explained the problems in the context of an explanation of the realities of in vitro fertilization.